About me

 My name is Hila Yaffe.

-I practice Chinese Medicine in my private clinic, treating large variety of health problems, with Acupuncture and medicinal herbs.
+I practice Chinese medicine in my private clinical , treating a wide range of health conditions using acupuncture and herbal medicine.

-I currently manage a team of acupuncturists in the Labor Ward at Hadassah hospital in Jerusalem, applying in practice the benefits of integrative medical care.
+I manage a team of acupuncturists in the Labor Ward at Hadassah Hospital in Jerusalem, applying classical Chinese medical insights within modern clinical contexts, working to develop the practice of integrative medicine in medical institutions.

-I am grateful to the many teachers who were willing to share their knowledge with me.
-Through this blog, I hope to pass on the wisdom of the Shang Han Lun, and make it accessible to anyone who desires it.
+I am deeply grateful to the many teachers who generlously shared their knowledge with me.
+Through this blog, I hope to make the insights of the Shang Han Lun accessible to anyone who seeks a serious engagement with its ideas and clinical logic.

 back to top